rivt-info/rivtinfo.github.io/rivt.md

 documents.
 It prioritizes clarity, efficiency and access. **rivtlib** is an open source Python library for processing **rivt**.
 The minimum software needed to write rivt documents is Python 3.8 and related Python libraries.
-<a href="rivt-doc.html">rivt-doc</a> is an installable, open source editing and
+<a href="rivt-doc.html">rivt-doc</a> is an open source editing and
 publishing framework built around rivt that requires additional open source programs.

 ## rivt files

-A rivt file is a utf-8 Python file that includes the import statement:

-*import rivtlib.rivtapi as rv*
+A rivt file is a utf-8 Python file that includes the import statement *import rivtlib.rivtapi as rv* ,which exposes four API functions.

-which exposes the single-letter API functions repo, insert, values and tools.
 Each function takes a triple quoted string as argument.

 <pre style="background:  #cfdde2">
 rv.R(str) - repo: repository and report information